jenncamacho/Hospital_Readmissions/README.md

 Providers and administraters can group like features to apply weights to patient data when making determiniation to discharge a patient.
 For example, SEX_Male and SEX_Female are two features that can be grouped together to see that male patients are slightly more likely to be readmitted, while female patients are slightly less likely to be readmitted.
 Outpatients are more likely to be readmitted than inpatients, suggesting that admitted a patient as an inpatient instead of receiving medical treatment as an outpatient may result in lower readmission rates.

-#### Feature importance.
-The hospital should consider the following numeric and categorical features which provide the greatest impact to the Logistic Regression model and target patient quality improvement strategies based on these features:

-- LOS  (length of stay)
-- BIRTH_DATE
-- ASA_RATING_C (health of patient prior to precedure)
-- PATIENT_CLASS_NM (inpatient/outpatient)
-- BMI   (body mass index)

-Logistic Regression Model should be used to assist healthcare providers in identifying at-risk patients, thereby enabling timely and targeted interventions to reduce readmission rates.

-## Further Exploration of the CRISP_DM Framework.
+## Further Explanation of the CRISP_DM Framework.
-The CRISP_DM framework is an iterative and widely adopted approach to data analytics and ML/AI innitiatives comprised of:
+The CRISP_DM framework is an iterative and widely adopted approach to data analytics and ML/AI innitiatives which was applied throughout this work.
+The framework is comprised of:

-**1. Business Understanding** (stated above): Define the project objectives and requirements from a business perspective.
+### 1. Business Understanding** (stated above):
-Understand the problem to be solved and formulate data mining goals.
+Patient readmission rates are an important indicator used by doctors and hospital administrators to assess the quality of care.
+Gaining better insight and prediction of readmission can be used at time of treatment to make better decisions whether a patient is ready to be discharged from the hospital.

-Data Understanding:
+### 2. Data Understanding:

-**2. Collect initial data and identify data sources**:  Explore the data to understand its characteristics and quality.
-Identify any data quality issues and gain insights into the data.

-Collected patient data including demographics, vitals, medical history, previous admissions, lab results, medications, and other relevant features.
+I collected patient data including demographics, vitals, medical history, previous admissions, lab results, medications, and other relevant features.
 UCI MOVER dataset most closely comprises the data features I had outlines in my early proposal and is already de-identified and has been approved for public use.
 I chose this dataset over an interal dataset from UCSF.
 - The UCI dataset compiles hospital data from 58,799 patients across 83,468 surgeries, including medical histories, surgery specifics, and high-fidelity physiological waveforms.
 - Rows:  65728 entries